Skip to main content

 Nauru

-Nauru participated in the Second Meeting of States Parties to the TPNW (2MSP) in November and December 2023, where it reaffirmed its ‘unwavering dedication to the collective pursuit of a world free of nuclear weapons’.
-It noted the long history of support for nuclear disarmament in the Pacific, ‘borne of our region’s direct experience of nuclear testing by colonial powers, the catastrophic humanitarian and environmental consequences of which still reverberate today, serving as a reminder of the urgency of our collective task’.[1]
+Nauru participated in the Second Meeting of States Parties (2MSP) to the Treaty on the Prohibition of Nuclear Weapons (TPNW) in November-December 2023, where it reaffirmed its ‘unwavering dedication to the collective pursuit of a world free of nuclear weapons’.
+It noted the long history of support for nuclear disarmament in the Pacific, ‘borne of our region’s direct experience of nuclear testing by colonial powers, the catastrophic humanitarian and environmental consequences of which still reverberate today, serving as a reminder of the urgency of our collective task’.1

 TPNW Status